-When I first got the job at Mint before they launched Aaron Patzer (founder) told me I had to get Mint.com 100,000 users 6 months after launching.
+When I first got the job at Mint, Aaron Patzer (founder) told me I had to get Mint.com 100,000 users 6 months after launching.
 I began by making a start up marketing plan.
-Shit, I was a bit nervous.
-This is common in most startups, fortunately Mint had over a million users after 6 months.
+Honestly, I was a bit nervous.

 How did that happen?

 First off, the product was awesome.
-That makes marketing less about “marketing” (whatever that is) and more about educating and sharing with people.
+That makes marketing less about “marketing” and more about educating and sharing with people.
 Still, there is always that annoying quote about if a tree falls, blah blah you know what I mean.

 Instead of doing “social media marketing” and flailing around with random posts throughout the web we needed a framework and a new approach to pre-launch marketing.